5/8/2025

 Analyst, UBS

 Thanks, everyone.
-Brian, I guess just going back to your comments on the back half, I mean, I understand what those third-party providers did.
+Brian, I guess just going back to your comments on the back half.
+I understand what, you know, those third party providers did.
 I would argue increasingly that's looking pretty conservative based on some other commentary we've gotten from companies.
-So, I mean, if that doesn't happen, I'm just doing some quick math, but like you would suggest that maybe that quarter of our margin plan should be five to 10 basis points better than you indicated.
+So, I mean, if that doesn't happen, I'm just doing some quick math, but like it would suggest that maybe that quarter margin could be five to 10 basis points better than you indicated.
 Is that about right?
-I just wanna sort of calibrate for potential upside if sort of that case doesn't play out.
+I just want to sort of calibrate for potential upside if sort of that case doesn't play out.

 speaker